Price includes optional return transportation to South Rim or Flagstaff, AZ

 After you’ve traversed the strenuous 8-mile hike into Grand Canyon from the South Rim, with all your personal gear loaded into your backpack, rafters will encounter backcountry waterfalls, slot canyons and ancient ruins on daily side hikes.
 Satisfy your inner thrill-seeker on rapids such as Hermit, Crystal, and Lava rapids.

-Early on the ninth day, your river trip will end at Diamond Creek with included ground transportation to nearby Peach Springs, AZ followed by ground transportation back to Flagstaff, AZ or South Rim.
+Early on the ninth day, your river trip will end at Diamond Creek with included ground transportation back to Flagstaff, AZ or South Rim.

 GCW’s oar-powered rafts are 18-feet long and seat 3-5 guests plus a guide per raft (this is NOT a paddle trip, the guides are the ones doing the rowing).
 Because we always run 6 rafts per trip you can expect 24 passengers on your adventure.